city

 • Connect directly to audiences: LinkedIn allows you to personalize your messaging and outreach.
 Your messaging can relate to people's job roles, industries, skills, and interests.

-• Support account-based marketing campaigns: The LinkedIn platform includes a large amount of professional information about your target accounts, which allows your law firm to target prospects efficiently and effectively.
+• Support account-based marketing campaigns: The LinkedIn platform includes a large amount of professional information about your target accounts, which allows you to target prospects efficiently and effectively.

 LinkedIn's advertising platform is called Campaign Manager.
 After you create a free account, the platform will walk you through the steps needed to set up your first campaign.